 “I am not lonely and depressed.
 I am feeling loneliness and depression.”

 Language is very powerful.
 Disidentifying from these emotions and thoughts in this way does two things: 1) implies that they’re temporary states, and not permanent conditions; and 2) forces you to take responsibility for them.
 They’re nobody’s fault, they just are.

 Thank your Thinking Mind for negative thoughts and emotions.
 This is a technique from ACT and it is effective.
-It may sound absolutely nuts, but it’s effective because it FORCES you to accept your negative emotions instead of fight them.
+It may sound absolutely nuts, but it’s effective because it FORCES you to accept your negative emotions instead of fighting them.

 “Thank you, Thinking Mind, for feeling nervous before my date tonight.
 It will keep me on my toes!”